 Members of the SC are expected to be active players.
 When a member of the SC does not login a notification will be mailed.

 When a voting on a Security Council decision is accepted, it takes about one hour before such decision is processed and executed.
 One hour is about six game days.
 The processing takes place at the top of the hour and is concluded within seconds so depending on the date, the execution could be even faster.

 We would all hope that the UN Security Council in NY would ever achieve such tremendous execution time for its decisions.

 A president may decide to terminate his/her country.
 Termination is irreversible.
-It should be done only if you are sure you will not ever again play this country.
+It should be done only if you are sure you will not ever play this country again.
 The president can terminate a country but termination can also originate with the game, terminating a country under some conditions.

 W3creative.com does not easily decide to terminate a country mainly because such termination is irreversible.
 The reasons for termination are mainly multi-playing.
 There are always some users who try to gain an advantage by registering more than one account in the game.
 Another reason is the publication of offensive materials, pictures and names on country pages.

 Termination can also be the result of bankruptcy.
+This nearly never happens.
 If a country accumulates very large loans and its cash position is showing a large shortage while the country is continuing to make large losses each game month, it may lead to termination.

 When a country is terminated, its assets are transferred into a special account and then given to the leader country in the empire, 1 trillion per game month until all the money is given to that country.
 If the amount is negative, the main country will pay the balance, at 1 Trillion per game month until all is paid back.
 Negative amounts are limited to 5 Trillions.